hyphacoop/cosmos-discord-faucet/README.md

 1. Request tokens through the faucet:
 `$request [cosmos address] theta|devnet`
-- A ✅ means the transaction was successful
+   - The response will include a ✅ and the transaction hash if it was successful.

 2. Request the faucet and node status:
 `$faucet_status theta|devnet`